ostinelli/syn/README.md

  * Any term can be used as Key.
  * Fast writes.
  * Automatically handles net splits.
+ * Configurable callbacks.

 ## Notes
 In any distributed system you are faced with a consistency challenge, which is often resolved by having one master arbiter performing all write operations (chosen with a mechanism of [leader election](http://en.wikipedia.org/wiki/Leader_election)), or through [atomic transactions](http://en.wikipedia.org/wiki/Atomicity_(database_systems)).

 Syn was born for applications of the [IoT](http://en.wikipedia.org/wiki/Internet_of_Things) field.
 In this context, Keys used to identify a process are often the physical object's unique identifier (for instance, its serial or mac address), and are therefore already defined and unique _before_ hitting the system.
-The consistency challenge is less of a problem in this case, since the likelihood of concurrent incoming requests that would register processes with the same Key on different nodes is extremely low and, in most cases, acceptable.
+The consistency challenge is less of a problem in this case, since the likelihood of concurrent incoming requests that would register processes with the same Key is extremely low and, in most cases, acceptable.

 In addition, write speeds were a determining factor in the architecture of Syn.